YEN Terminal

 • "command not found: y":Shell integration isn't active in this shell.
 In external shells, run yen init zsh (or bash) and restart that shell.
 In YEN, this points to disabled or stale bundled integration; use browse as a fallback and fix the app build rather than editing dotfiles.

-• mail / chat / weather / btop / fastfetch runs a system command: In external shells, re-run yen init zsh (or bash), then restart that shell.
+• weather / btop / fastfetch runs a system command: In external shells, re-run yen init zsh (or bash), then restart that shell.
 In YEN, this points to missing or stale bundled integration rather than a dotfile problem.

 Reset config to defaults: